Teleport Blog - Teleport Automatic Agent Updates: The Details - Jul 6, 2023

 Currently, Teleport supports automatic agent updates for systemd-based Linux distributions using apt or yum package managers, and Kubernetes clusters.

 Also, note that the automatic updates are for the agents only.
-Instructions for updating the Teleport Cluster itself can be found here.
+Instructions for updating the Teleport Cluster itself can be found in the documentation.

 With that information, let's take a look at this overview: